In this example, learn how to:

 Examine the histograms in the Visualization of Simulation Data pane to verify that there are no overflows or saturations.
 Overflows and saturations are marked with a red triangle .

-The run browser indicates that all signals for which you specified tolerances passed.
+The workflow browser indicates that all signals for which you specified tolerances passed.

 Click the icon to open Simulation Data Inspector.
 In the Simulation Data Inspector, select one of the logged signals to view the fixed-point simulation behavior.